Coughing is often regarded as something normal, and it represents a defensive mechanism against foreign bodies in our throats.

-If a Guinea pig coughs frequently, the chances are that it suffers from mild or severe respiratory problems.
-Much like humans, Guinea pigs can get a runny nose and sore throat which can lead to an uncomfortable and painful cough.
+If a guinea pig coughs frequently, the chances are that it suffers from mild or severe respiratory problems.
+Much like humans, they can get a runny nose and sore throat which can lead to an uncomfortable and painful cough.

 Check the Breathing

 Guinea pig’s breathing should always be quiet, almost silent.
-That’s just for the reference.

-Well, in most cases, it’s an allergy.
+The cause of these strange sounds, in most cases, is an allergy.

-Specific allergies can make a Guinea pig cough excessive and breathe more loudly.
+Specific allergies can make them cough excessively and breathe more loudly.
 If you keep your pig in a dirty environment and if you don’t clean their environment often, coughing could very well come from that.

 Check the Nose

 The nose is almost always an indicator of when something is wrong.
 If you ever had a cough, you probably had a runny or full nose accompanied by it.

 The discharge from the nose is directly connected to your ears and throat, meaning that you can have problems with both ears and throat.

 In most cases, the discharge slides from the nose into the throat can your guinea pig to suffer from a runny nose and cough simultaneously.